Dates: Apr 27, 2023 - Apr 30, 2023

 Murray, UT 84107

-In this ongoing Salt Lake City Psychodrama Training and Personal Growth Group – for professionals only – participants will be trained on the theory and practice of sociometry, psychodrama and group psychotherapy.
-In addition, group members will have the opportunity to practice these techniques and to explore how they can be applied to their current clientele, and a safe space to do their own work.
+This ongoing Salt Lake City Psychodrama Training and Personal Growth Group – for professionals only – meets twice a year for 4 days each time.
+Participants will be trained on the theory and practice of sociometry, psychodrama and group psychotherapy; group members will have the opportunity to practice these techniques and to explore how they can be applied to their current clientele, and the group will provide a safe space to do their own work.

 Training topics will include: